 Within the Creation Spirituality movement, there are many people who have studied Creation Spirituality with Matthew Fox and have been inspired to become artists, activists, theologians, spiritual companions, workshop leaders, authors, mystics, and ordained leaders.
 These people are brought together for mutual inspiration, support, and effectiveness through the leadership of the CSC Board of Directors.
 Each board member can serve two consecutive three year terms.
 Members of our current Board of Directors are listed below.

-Rev. Seth Longacre, MBA, MLA, DMin (abd) brings more than 30 years of experience in leadership and management within a wide variety of organizations (from small civil society organizations to international NGOs to UN agencies) in the US and around the world.
-He is competent across a wide range of disciplines: operations management (finance, HR, admin, logistics, etc.), organizational development, program & project management, training & facilitation.
+Rev. Seth Longacre, MBA, MLA, DMin (abd) brings more than 30 years of experience in leadership and management within a wide variety of organizations in the US and around the world and is competent across a wide range of disciplines: operations management, organizational development, program & project management, training & facilitation.
 A certified Spiritual Director, Wilderness Rites of Passage Guide, Yoga Teacher, Health Coach, runner, and meditator, he is entranced by the spirit world and ever-seeking to balance a life of service, spiritual engagement and physical encounter.

 Rev. Jerry Maynard O.M.M. is an Activist-Priest and Spiritual Formator in The Order of Mary Magdalene; a Progressive & Independent Catholic Community based in Houston, TX where he has a ministry of protest, praise, and community organizing.
 Rev. Jerry works on domestic and foreign issues, teaches the spirituality of nonviolence, and is the Founding Pastor of The People’s Church.

 1. Creation is our primary teacher and source of wisdom, therefore, our worship, practices, & way of life are each influenced by the wisdom of creation compelling us to honor and defend creation.